AnnekeSchuette/capstone-project/README.md

 `npm install`

 ## Preview
-A Preview will be released soon ... ⏳
+A preview will be released soon ... ⏳